kimtth/software-architect-mindmap/README.md

 # Software Architecture Mindmap

 > [!TIP]
-> The mindmap can be opened and edited using [mindmap-maker-clean](https://github.com/kimtth/mindmap-maker-clean)
+> The mindmap can be opened and edited using [mindmap-maker-clean](https://github.com/kimtth/mindmap-maker-clean).
+You can also use it to convert the JSON source into a high-resolution PNG.
+Verified on Chrome and Firefox.

 ## Contents